 If you are planning to make moon sand for your toddler, there is taste-safe recipe that you should try.
 Toddlers and young kids like putting play things in their mouths and you would definitely not want them to put anything with artificial play sand in their mouths.

-So instead, try the edible moon sand recipe that requires a few items that you can easily find around the house or at your local store.
+So instead, try the edible moon sand recipe with flour that requires a few items that you can easily find around the house in your pantry or at your local store.

 4 cups of Flour or cornstarch (also called corn flour)